 Who We Are

-We all have hectic, demanding lives, and yet, like you, we strive to be exceptional dog parents: we spend hours worrying over small dog nutrition and health.
+Life is hectic and demanding for all of us.
+Yet if you’re here, you’re probably a lot like me and my family: we strive to be exceptional dog parents.
+We spend hours worrying over small dog nutrition and health.
 Or the best car safety systems.
 Or toys.
 Or small dog brain games.
-Or whether it’s really a good idea to give CBD to your dog.
-If it’s part of your small dog obsession, it’s probably part of ours too.
+Or whether it’s really a good idea to give CBD to our pups.

 Karen Izzo with her two small dogs Phoebe and Scout